MSc in Climate Change and Development: Career, Skills, Scope, Options, Outlook

 Challenges

-There may be a number of challenges that professionals working in the field of climate change and development may face, including:
+There may be several challenges that professionals working in the field of climate change and development may face, including:

-• Limited resources: Many organizations working on climate change and development issues may have limited resources, which can make it challenging to implement large-scale projects or to bring about significant change.
+• Limited resources: Many organizations working on climate change and development issues may have limited resources, making implementing large-scale projects challenging or bringing about significant change.

-• Political challenges: Climate change and development can be politically sensitive topics, and professionals may face resistance or opposition from governments, industries, or other stakeholders who may have different priorities or interests.
+• Political challenges: Climate change and development can be politically sensitive topics, and professionals may face resistance or opposition from governments, industries, or other stakeholders with different priorities or interests.

 • Complexity: Climate change and development are complex issues that involve many different factors, and professionals may need to navigate a range of technical, scientific, economic, and social considerations.